-One of Japan's three "hidden" valleys, west Iya valley is home to the kind of misty gorges, clear rivers and thatch-roofed houses that one imagines from a Japan of 100 years ago.
-Remote and difficult to enter, the valley was a favored hideout of refugees, bandits and disgraced warriors.
-To get across the Iya river that splits the rough valley terrain these bandits, warriors and locals created a very special, if unsteady, type of bridge — a vine bridge.
+One of Japan's three "hidden" valleys, West Iya Valley is home to the kind of misty gorges, clear rivers, and thatch-roofed houses that one imagines from a Japan of 100 years ago.
+Remote and difficult to enter, the valley was a favored hideout of refugees, bandits, and disgraced warriors.
+To get across the Iya river that splits the rough valley terrain, these bandits, warriors, and locals created a very special, if unsteady, type of bridge — a vine bridge.

 Three such vine bridges remain.
-The more popular of the vine bridges is in West Iya, quite close to the main village, but for the most beautiful vine bridges are a pair found in the east of the valley, known as the husband and wife bridges.
+The more popular of the vine bridges is in West Iya, quite close to the main village, but the most beautiful vine bridges are a pair found in the east of the valley, known as the husband and wife bridges.
 Though stories range as to their origins, some believe they were built in the 1100s.

-About a two-hours drive from Tokushima City, the bridges can still be crossed for 500 yen.
+About a two-hour drive from Tokushima City, the bridges can still be crossed for 500 yen.
 Be sure not to miss the nearby "Mannekin Pis" a statue of a boy peeing into the water from a tremendous height to prove his manliness.